junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He manages to put together a rough splint, too, from the leftover materials in a shop he helped once in a while.
 He hopes he's doing it right, instead of making it worse.

-After all these are done, Dean sits in the chair next to the bed, just watches the angel.
+After all these are done, Dean sits in the chair next to the bed, just watching the angel.

 Cas's breathing comes steadier after the first day.

-And after the second, most of the open wounds on his skin are healed, leaving only shallow silvery tracks like a scar tissue for the deep ones.
+And after the second, most of the open wounds on his skin are healed, leaving only shallow silvery tracks like scar tissue for the deep ones.
 Dean hesitates to check under the cover, but he does it anyway.
 The angel's skin is smooth and clean where the blood once covered.
 It earns a smile on Dean's face.

 "You're beautiful, angel, did I tell you that?"
 Dean murmurs quietly, sitting back in the chair.
 His back hurts a little from sleeping on the chair two days in a row, but he thinks it doesn't matter.